alan-turing-institute/grace/README.md

 ```

-NB: when exporting your own grace conda environment, use the following:
+*Note:*  when exporting your own grace conda environment, use the following:

 ```sh
 conda env export --no-builds > new_environment.yaml
 ```

 This will allow environments to be shared between different platforms and OS.
 For a new install with a grace version not on pypi, please remove `grace` from the requirements under `pip` within the newly created yaml file.

 ---